allthatuiux/uidevelopment/README.md

-# uidevelopment with angular and karma for unit testing
+# uidevelopment with angular and karma for unit testing and protractor